saibotk/PasswordProtect/README.md

 ----

 #### Recaptcha
-To deter brute force password attempts Password Protect integrates well with [Greg Gilberts recaptcha package](https://github.com/greggilbert/recaptcha)
+To deter brute force password attempts, Password Protect integrates well with [Greg Gilberts recaptcha package](https://github.com/greggilbert/recaptcha)

 If you have recaptcha installed and configured, then change the following config key to 'true'
 ><b>congfig/passwordprotect.php</b>